 Clearly, if the manufacturer and seller of drug testing kits don’t guarantee results, you should not rely on them.
 That doesn’t mean they can’t be useful, but only use them as a guide.

-A good example of this came recently in Tasmania when a mine worker used a urine drug testing kit that he had purchased from a pharmacist.
+A good example of this came several years ago in Tasmania when a mine worker used a urine drug testing kit that he had purchased from a pharmacist.
 The result was negative, so he thought he was okay to go to work, but the worker later recorded positive to cannabis when undertaking workplace drug testing.